bwu62/stat240-revamp/docs/01-setup.md

 # Setup {#setup}

-This page will take you through all steps necessary to fully setup your computer.
+This chapter will take you through all steps necessary to fully setup your computer.
 There are several things we need to do:

  1. First, in section \@ref(setup-install) we will install both R and Rstudio.
  2. Next, in section \@ref(setup-packs-config) we will install some necessary R packages and configure some recommended Rstudio settings.